ImNotDarren/SepsisEarlyPrediction/README.md

 I've tried logistic regression, random forest and bagging classifiers, and as a result, bagging classifier outperform the others which is the final model I used.

-** Model Evaluation and Selection:**
+**Model Evaluation and Selection:**

-The dataset was split into 70/15/15, and all scores reported was calculated using the [TestKit](/testing.ipynb).
+The dataset was split into 80/20 train vs. heldout, and all scores reported was calculated using the [TestKit](/testing.ipynb).
 It counts as true positive result if the classifier predicts sepsis between 12 hours before and 3 hour after sepsis time, which in this case is between 6 hours before and 9 hours after SepsisLabel turns into 1.

+**Final bagging scores:** 18 features
+- Accuracy:

 ## <a name="link-part-5">Tools</a>